telliott99/MySwift2/chapter3/dictionary.rst

 and when run it prints ``1``, as you'd expect.

-What is going on is that the ``Dictionary`` class is actually defined as a generic ``Dictionary<KeyType,ValueType>``.
+The ``Dictionary`` class is actually defined as a generic ``Dictionary<KeyType,ValueType>``.
 The subscript notation works because that mechanism has been defined inside the class.

 In the first line ``var D = Dictionary<String,Int>()``, we are getting an instance of dictionary, so we need the call operator ``( )``, which will call the ``init()`` method of the class.